-If less than all the Bonds shall be called for redemption, the maturities to be redeemed shall be selected by the Board of Commissioners in its discretion.
-If less than all of the Bonds within a single maturity shall be called for redemption, the interests within the maturity to be redeemed shall be selected as follows:
+The Notes are callable as a whole or in part on April 1, 2010 and thereafter at the price of par plus accrued interest to the redemption date.
+If less than all the Notes shall be called for redemption, the maturities to be redeemed shall be designated by the Board of County Commissioners of the County, in its discretion, and, if less than all of the Notes of a maturity shall be called for redemption, the Notes within the maturity to be redeemed shall be selected by the Registration Agent by lot or such other random manner as the Registration Agent in its discretion shall determine.